pyth-network/per/sdk/python/README.md

 ## Development

-You can use `anchorpy` to generate a Python client of the Express Relay program. `anchorpy` only works with anchor versions `>=0.29`, so you will need to use such a version.
-Building may fail due to backward incompatibility with anchor `0.29.0`, so you may have to use `anchor idl parse --file` to generate the IDL.
+You can use `anchorpy` to generate a Python client of the Express Relay program.

+`anchorpy` only works with the old Anchor IDL standard.
+You will need to use `anchor` `0.29.0`: make sure you modify `anchor_version` in `Anchor.toml` to `0.29.0` and run `anchor idl parse --file` to generate the IDL.

 You can generate the Python client from the IDL via: